temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Create an integration test

-Integration testing is an essential part of software development.
+Integration testing is essential to software development.
-With it, you can be assured that all the components of an application are working as expected.
+Testing ensures that all the components of an application are working as expected.

 The Temporal Go SDK includes functions to help test your Workflow Executions.
-Using this, along with the [Testify module](https://github.com/stretchr/testify), will allow you to test for successful Workflow Executions.
+Using this, along with the [Testify module](https://github.com/stretchr/testify), allows you to test for successful Workflow Executions.

-To get started, create a new file called `subscription_test.go`.
+Create a new file called `subscription_test.go`.
 Import the Temporal Go SDK Test Suite, Go's testing and time libraries, and the `require` module from Testify.

 <!--SNIPSTART subscription-workflow-go-subscribe-test {"selectedLines": ["2-11"]}-->